alexisrozhkov/alexisrozhkov.github.io/_posts/2017-01-27-opencv-constcorrect.md

 It's not the first time such behaviour raises eyebrows: [Stack Overflow: Is cv::Mat class flawed by design?](https://stackoverflow.com/questions/13713625/is-cvmat-class-flawed-by-design), but OpenCV dev's responses usually involve straw man "cloning all the way would decrease performance, and that's not what most people want" and suggest explicitly cloning when necessary, seemingly unaware of other possible solutions (providing a Mat class which is essentially immutable, but otherwise compatible with cv::Mat interface).
 I would argue that abusing language type system can hardly be justified by performance, which would make no sense if it compromises program correctness.

 But enough ranting, time to do something about it.
-Unfortunately, when I became fully aware of this situation with cv::Mat - too much code was influenced, so instead of coming up with something completely new my goal was fixing this behaviour with minimal changes.
+Unfortunately, when I became fully aware of this situation with cv::Mat - too much code was influenced, so instead of coming up with something completely new my goal was fixing this behavior with minimal changes.

 Core concept was wrapping cv::Mat with a thin wrapper which clones the matrix **both** at construction and at access.
 Something like that: